 It should be noted that this article on estate taxes in Florida should be read with the Federal Estate Tax article.

 This will give you a better understanding of the entire estate tax umbrella.
-In Florida, we do not have State estate or inheritance taxes!
+In Florida, we do not have to State estate or inheritance taxes.
 Usually these taxes are for people who either own property in the state where they died (estate taxes) or inherit property from a resident of a specific state which imposes a tax for doing so (inheritance tax).

 Income received by the estate: